cofoundry-cms/Cofoundry.Docs/src/Content Management/Entity Versioning.md

-﻿Both pages and custom entities support versioning, so you work on an entity in draft status before publishing it to the live site.
+Both pages and custom entities support versioning, so you work on an entity in draft status before publishing it to the live site.
 A historical record of changes are kept so that you can revert to a previous version if need be.

 ## Working with versioned entities